Exelon

 Contraindications

-- Known hypersensitivity to rivastigmine, carbamate derivatives, or any excipient
+Exelon is contraindicated in patients with known hypersensitivity to rivastigmine, other carbamate derivatives, or any excipient.

 Frequently Asked Questions